 - Depending on UE capability, 1 E-UTRA TDD inter-frequency carrier for RSTD measurements configured via LPP [22].

+The number of CSI-RS frequency layers is the number of MOs with csi-rs-ResourceConfigMobility configured.

+The number of SSB frequency layers is the total number of MOs with

+- ssb-ConfigMobility configured, and

+- ssb-ConfigMobility not configured but csi-rs-ResourceConfigMobility configured with associatedSSB.

+If SSB related parameters (ssbFrequency, smtc1, smtc2, ssb-ConfigMobility, ssbSubcarrierSpacing) are same in multiple MOs, the multiple MOs can be counted as one SSB frequency layer.

 In addition to the requirements defined above, the UE shall be capable of monitoring a total of at least 13 effective carrier frequency layers comprising of any above defined combination of NR, E-UTRA FDD, E-UTRA TDD, UTRA FDD, UTRA TDD and GSM (one GSM layer corresponds to 32 carriers) layers.
 The UE shall be capable of monitoring a total of at least 7 effective NR carrier frequency layers excluding NR serving carrier(s), comprising of any above defined combination of NR inter-RAT carriers excluding NR serving carrier(s) configured by E-UTRA PCell and NR inter-frequency carriers configured by PSCell.

 When the E-UTRA PCell and PSCell configures the same NR carrier frequency layer to be monitored by the UE in synchronous intra-band EN-DC, this layer shall be counted only once to the total number of effective carrier frequency layers provided that the SFN-s and slot boundries are aligned, unless the configured NR carrier frequency layers to be monitored have